zembutsu/docs.docker.jp/engine/swarm/swarm-tutorial/scale-service.rst

 .. seealso::

-   Scale the service in the Swarm
+   Scale the service in the swarm
       https://docs.docker.com/engine/swarm/swarm-tutorial/scale-service/